 You can’t drive along a highway in many parts of North America without seeing mile after mile of a very attractive grass.
-Tall, with narrow green leaves (beige in the fall) and coiffed with a purplish plume that turns gray in the fall and stays on the plant all winter, it’s such a charmer that many gardeners dig up clumps to plant in their home gardens.
+Tall, with narrow green leaves (beige in the fall) and coiffed with a purplish plume that turns gray in the fall and stays on the plant all winter.
+It’s such a charmer that many gardeners dig up clumps to plant in their home gardens.
 And most of them will come to regret that decision pretty quickly.

-This invasive reed is the Eurasian subspecies of common reed (P. australis australis).
+This invasive reed is the Eurasian subspecies of common reed (P. australis subsp. australis).
 It’s believed to have been accidentally introduced to various coastal sites in Canada and the United States in the early 20th century, brought over from Europe in the ballast of ships.
 Invasive reed now covers hundreds of thousands of acres across North America, but it is especially well established in the North-eastern States, Quebec, Ontario and Atlantic Canada.

 It’s a moisture-loving plant that prefers damp sites and commonly starts to spread in ditches, swamps, or near bodies of water.
 Once established, though, it readily spreads into drier conditions nearby, often taking over agricultural land.
 It adapts readily to moist soil types, from acid to alkaline and will thrive in standing water up to 3 feet (1 m) deep.
 It will even grow well in relatively saline soils and brackish water.